Mitski: 2023–2025: The Land Is Inhospitable and So Are We

+2026–present: Nothing's About to Happen to Me

+Mitski wiped her Instagram account on January 12, 2026, posting cryptic teaser videos on her page over the course of the next three days.
+On January 16, she officially announced her eighth studio album, Nothing's About to Happen to Me, alongside releasing its lead single "Where's My Phone?", slating the album to release on February 27.
+The album's second single, "I'll Change for You", was released on February 3, alongside the announcement of an international tour across North America, Europe and Asia.
+Two early listening events were further scheduled for February 21 and 26.
+Nothing's About to Happen to Me released to critical acclaim, receiving five-star ratings from NME and The Guardian.
+She performed "If I Leave" on Jimmy Kimmel Live! on April 8.
+On September 25th, Mitski announced at her performance at the "All Things Go" festival in DC that she will be taking another indefinite hiatus, finishing off the Nothings About to Happen to Me era.

 Musical style

+Critics have primarily described Mitski's music as indie rock and art pop.
+Her first two albums were orchestrally driven while Bury Me At Makeout Creek and Puberty 2 heavily featured guitar centered punk rock music.
+Be the Cowboy and Laurel Hell were pop albums that utilized electronic instruments.
 E. Alex Jung described her as "an artist whose music feels like being ushered into a private opera house of melodrama" with lyrics full of "roiling fury, destructive impulses, humiliation, longing, heartache, and hunger".
 Angie Martoccio of Rolling Stone described her earlier albums as a "wry running commentary on twentysomething angst, raw desire, and often unrequited love".
 Lucy Dacus, a singer-songwriter who has at times opened for Mitski, described her music as "really visceral… She's connected to a part in herself that wants to scream.
 Maybe you don't live in a space where you can scream, or maybe you don't have the words for what has happened to you.
 Mitski provides a space for that."

 Similarly, Mitski has described her music as a place where people "can put all of their feelings, their ugliness, that doesn't have a place in their own lives."